kataw/kataw/test/__snapshot__/parser/expressions/classes/class-fields/gen/declaration_paren/ax005cn_get.md

 ✖ Invalid hexadecimal escape sequence - start: 21, end: 23
 ✖ Invalid hexadecimal escape sequence - start: 23, end: 23
 ✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 24
-✖ Expected a ')' to match the '(' token here - start: 23, end: 24
 ✖ Expected a `;` - start: 25, end: 29
 ✖ Declaration or statement expected - start: 29, end: 31
 ✖ Declaration or statement expected - start: 31, end: 32